Department of Behavioral Sciences

-Department of Psychology and Counseling Programs
+Department of Behavioral Sciences Programs

 Astyn’s Garden is located beside the Behavioral Sciences Building on the northeast side of Lubbock Christian University campus.
 For more information on this memorial park, click the link here.